Bluehost vs. Namecheap

 Namecheap also has free webmail as well as private email hosting, which costs anywhere between $9.88 and $49.88 per year depending on plan.
 If you want to just stick with the webmail instead, you can create up to 30 email accounts with the basic shared hosting plan and an unlimited number of accounts with the other packages.

 Both Bluehost and Namecheap offer very reliable website backup tools.
 Bluehost customers can benefit from automatic backups courtesy of CodeGuard Basic, which is included for free with the pricier hosting plans and available as an optional paid service ($3/mo) with the others.
 Namecheap also offers a free automatic backup tool with the more expensive plans but users who go for the cheapest package can also benefit from free bi-weekly backups.
 Bluehost and Namecheap also allow you to manually back up your data.

 Bluehost also recommends going the WordPress + WooCommerce route, however, the company also offers its own eCommerce hosting plans.
 These plans are based on the WordPress packages and will cost you anywhere between $6.95 and $12.95 per month.
 In return, the company makes things very simple by providing you with a site that has WooCommerce and a storefront theme installed right off the bat.
-You also get most of the other features found in the regular hosting packages, including free SSL certificate, domain name, domain privacy, dedicated IP, and more.
+You also get most of the other features found in the regular hosting packages, including a free SSL certificate, domain name, domain privacy, dedicated IP, and more.